Rantoul City School District 137 Visa Sponsorship Jobs USA

 - The teacher communicates frequently with families and successfully engages them in the instructional program.
 Information to families about individual students is conveyed in a culturally appropriate manner.

 - The teacher participates in the professional community and in school and district events and projects.
-The teacher maintains positive and productive relationships with colleagues.
+The teacher maintains positive and productive relationships with colleagues, administrators and parents.

 - The teacher participates in professional development based on an individual assessment of need and actively shares information with others.
-The teacher accepts feedback from supervisors and colleagues.
+The teacher accepts and acts upon feedback from supervisors and colleagues.

-- The teacher displays a high level of ethics and professionalism in dealings with both students and colleagues and complies with school and district regulations.
+- The teacher displays a high level of ethics and professionalism in dealings with students, colleagues, administrators and parents and complies with school and district regulations.

 Mental Demands: